Hero image for the transportation tile. Depicts the municipal fleet in front of the Howard County public schools custodial services building.

 Howard County provides fixed route and paratransit services via the Regional Transit Agency (RTA), which operates 15 local fixed bus routes in Howard County, Prince George’s County, Anne Arundel County, and the City of Laurel.
 RTA connects with MTA Commuter Bus services, the MARC Train, Metrorail, and other local transit systems.
 Howard County offers unlimited free rides on its fixed bus routes for people ages 60 and up, and reduced rates for students.

 RTA Mobility is a curb-to-curb, shared ride transportation service for passengers who are unable to ride fixed route buses due to a disability or age.
-Explore the RTA and other local service providers here!

 What You Can Do